 Know the different types of sales promotion for marketing intermediaries including contests and incentives, trade discounts, sales training and exhibitions at the points of sale as well as market development programs.

-Know the different factors needed to be considered when planning, developing and implementing programs on commercial-oriented sales promotion.
+Know the different factors to be considered when planning, developing and implementing programs on commercial-oriented sales promotion.

 Understand the nature and role of sales promotion for sales force